martin-ockajak/automorph/README.md

 ## Endpoint message transport

+Endpoint message transport protocol plugins.

-Message transport plugins used to passively receive and reply to requests using specific message transport protocol from an active server while invoking RPC request handler to process them.
+Used to passively receive and reply to requests using specific message transport protocol from an active server while invoking RPC request handler to process them.

 | Class | Artifact | Library | Protocol |
 | ---- | --- | --- | --- |